Martina Sáblíková

-Martina Sáblíková (/cs/) (born 27 May 1987) is a Czech speed skater, specializing in long track speed skating.
-She is an Olympic gold medal winner and a multiple European and World allround champion.
+Martina Sáblíková (/cs/) (born 27 May 1987) is a Czech former speed skater, specializing in long track speed skating.
+She is a three-time Olympic gold medal winner and a multiple European and World allround champion.
 She became the first Czech to win two Olympic gold medals at one Winter Games in 2010.
 Sáblíková also competes in inline speed skating and road cycling races as a part of her summer preparation for the skating season.
 In cycling, she focuses on individual time trial discipline in which Sáblíková holds multiple Czech Republic National Championships titles and belongs to the world's top 15 female time-trialists.
 Sáblíková is the elder sister of fellow speedskater Milan Sáblík.

 Career

 As a junior, Sáblíková already achieved some notable results during international tournaments.
 In 2005, she came seventh in the 5000 m during the World Single Distance Championships.
 On 18 November 2005, she skated the 3000 m junior world record 4:00.69 in Salt Lake City.
 She was the Czech youth champion in 1999, 2001, and 2004.

 In the 2006 European allround championships in Hamar, she finished fourth overall, placing third at the 3000 m and winning the 5000 m.
 In the 5000 m, she surprisingly beat favorite Claudia Pechstein.
 At the 2006 Winter Olympics in Turin, she finished fourth in the 5000 m behind Clara Hughes, Pechstein, and Cindy Klassen.
 During her race against Klassen, she was more than three seconds faster in the last round but eventually missed the bronze medal by a second.

 Because of Sáblíková's results, her position on the all-time world ranking, the Adelskalender, increased from 94th to 15th place within a year.
 In March 2006, she skated a world record at the 10,000 m, beating Hughes's best time by more than 11 seconds.